 - Never forget to floss

 Flossing helps in cleaning in between the teeth where the bristles of the brush are not able to reach.
 Many people live with the misconception that brushing is enough when it comes to cleaning the teeth.
-Where brushing does help in cleaning, it can miss the little gaps in between teeth, especially at the back of the molars, which can result in plaque and tartar.
+While brushing does help in cleaning your teeth, it can miss the little gaps in between teeth, especially at the back of the molars, which can result in plaque and tartar.
+If you have braces this problem is doubly complicated as there are more things you have to brush around in your mouth.
 Flossing the teeth can efficiently help the teeth in cleaning from the back of the teeth.

 - Drinking a lot of water